-Ramadan, the 9th month of the 12-month Islamic lunar calendar, is a holy month to muslims.
-During this month, muslims go on fasting from dawn till dusk and refrain from eating or drinking anything.
+Ramadan, the 9th month of the 12-month Islamic lunar calendar, is a holy month for Muslims.
+During this month, Muslims go on fasting from dawn till dusk and refrain from eating or drinking anything.
 Since the years of the lunar calendar are shorter than the years of the Gregorian calendar, the Ramadan month moves every year, so make sure to check out whether your vacation falls on this month.

 Embrace Dubai’s Local Traditions During Your Visit

 If you are planning a vacation in Dubai, make sure you include a visit to the Dubai Mall in your to-do list.
-This enormous shopping center is in downtown Dubai and you can find in it literally anything you can think of; from jewelry and a vast array of clothing and perfume brands to house decor, electronics, and more.
-You can stay an entire day in the Dubai Mall and still not have enough of it.
-Besides, it is located in the proximity of several other attractions such as the Dubai Aquarium’s Underwater Zoo.
+This enormous shopping center is in downtown Dubai, and you can find in it literally anything you can think of, from jewelry and a vast array of clothing and perfume brands to house decor, electronics, and more.
+There are so many things to do at the Dubai Mall that you can stay all day without getting enough of it.
+Besides, it is located in the proximity of several other attractions, such as the Dubai Aquarium’s Underwater Zoo.

 Take the Metro for Transportation When in Dubai

-Dubai is a big city and if you don’t choose a reasonable means for transportation, you’ll end up spending a huge chunk of your budget on getting from one point to another!
+Dubai is a big city, and if you don’t choose a reasonable means of transportation, you’ll spend a huge chunk of your budget on getting from one point to another!
 Most first-timers make this mistake.
-If you want to cut back on transportation expenses, one of the best things to do is taking the metro.
-It’s the most inexpensive means of public transport for going around the town.
+If you want to cut back on transportation expenses, one of the best things to do is take the metro.
+It’s the most inexpensive means of public transport for going around town.

-Cabs are also available in plenty and are among the most common means of transportation amid the tourists, but they cost more than metro, not to mention the amount of time you’ll get stuck in traffic on the busy streets of Dubai.
+Cabs are also available in plenty and are among the most common means of transportation among tourists.
+However, they cost more than the metro, not to mention the amount of time you’ll get stuck in traffic on the busy streets of Dubai.
 Taking the metro, therefore, helps you save both time and money.

-Dubai has a set of strict rules regarding the use of drugs and has a zero-tolerance policy for it.
-Not only the use of recreational drugs, but also the use of prescription medications is tightly regulated.
+Dubai has strict rules regarding drug use and has a zero-tolerance policy for them.
+Not only the use of recreational drugs but also the use of prescription medications is tightly regulated.
 If you are caught carrying any medicine that the authorities don’t approve of, you could easily get into trouble.
-If you take any specific medication, make sure to check the guidelines prior to your arrival to learn about its status.
-Also, it is imperative that you carry your prescriptions with you.
-Your prescription actually serves as a warrant for carrying the medication you take.
+If you take any specific medication, check the guidelines prior to your arrival to learn about its status.
+Also, it is imperative that you carry your prescription with you.
+Your prescription serves as a warrant for carrying the medication you take.

 Dubai has plenty of beautiful places to visit.
 For example, you can find some of the UAE’s best parks in Dubai.
+You can go for a jog or be with your family, enjoying the weather and amenities provided for hours.
 You can also visit the temples in Bur Dubai or indulge yourself in the many things you can do at Al Qudra.
-A critical factor here, however, is the timing.
-Make sure you check the open hours of the touristic spots you want to visit so that you don’t land behind closed doors.
-Another thing you should keep in mind is that in Dubai, the weekend is on Fridays and Saturdays.
+But the timing is critical here.
+Make sure you check the open hours of the tourist spots you want to visit so you don’t land behind closed doors.
+Another thing you should remember is that in Dubai, the weekends are on Fridays and Saturdays.

 Visit Dubai’s Beautiful Deserts

 The futuristic city of Dubai is a spot of civilization on a bed of sand.
-In fact, you don’t need to get far from the city to reach the desert; just a 40-minute drive away from downtown Dubai and you’ll find yourself surrounded by tall dunes.
-Dubai has some of the finest desert camping spots in all of the UAE where you can spend a night stargazing and basking in the serenity of the sandy terrain.
-You can also fly over Dubai’s beautiful deserts in a hot-air balloon or embark on a desert safari in a 4×4.
+In fact, you don’t need to get far from the city to reach the desert; just a 40-minute drive away from downtown Dubai and you’ll be surrounded by tall dunes.
+Dubai has some of the finest desert camping spots in all of the UAE.
+Here, you can spend a night stargazing and basking in the serenity of the sandy terrain.
+You can also fly over Dubai’s scenic deserts in a hot-air balloon or embark on a desert safari in a 4×4.

 Visit Dubai’s Landmarks

-Dubai is full of architectural masterpieces that you can gaze upon in awe.
+Dubai is full of architectural masterpieces to gaze at in awe.
 Take, for example, Burj Khalifa, the most iconic skyscraper in the world.
-There is also the gorgeous tree-shaped artificial island of Palm Jumeirah which is home to myriad opulent resorts and hotels such as Burj Al Arab, global opulent restaurants, exuberant nightclubs, and soothing spas.
-Moreover, entry to Palm Jumeirah is free which makes visiting this wonderful island one of the best free things to do in Dubai.
-These, however, are a few of the many wonders you can find in Dubai, so make sure to enjoy this beautiful metropolis to the fullest.
+There is also the gorgeous tree-shaped artificial island of Palm Jumeirah.
+This is home to myriad opulent resorts and hotels such as Burj Al Arab, global opulent restaurants, exuberant nightclubs, and soothing spas.
+Moreover, entry to Palm Jumeirah is free, making visiting this wonderful island one of the best free things to do in Dubai.
+These, however, are a few of the many wonders you can find in Dubai, so enjoy this beautiful metropolis to the fullest.

 Are you a car enthusiast dreaming of getting behind the wheels of the world’s most superb cars?
 Does the roaring of engines make your heart beat faster?
 If so, then Dubai is your paradise!
-This gorgeous metropolis will give you the time of your life by allowing you to rent and drive a wide range of magnificent cars; from Lamborghini to Rolls-Royce.
-Keep in mind though that if you intend to drive a rental, you are obliged to bring your international driver’s license with yourself.
+This gorgeous metropolis will give you the time of your life by allowing you to rent and drive a wide range of magnificent cars, from Lamborghini to Rolls-Royce.
+Keep in mind, though, that if you intend to drive a rental, you are obliged to bring your international driver’s license with you.

-When hopping on a taxi, it’s better not to just give the driver a simple address and stop at that.
-You might assume that your taxi driver knows every corner of the city but that’s not true.
-Many taxi drivers are expatriates and they might not know the city as well as you assume they do, so make sure you give them a thorough address of where you want to go.
-You don’t want to pay a fee and end up somewhere other than where you wanted to go.
-It’s better to give the driver references to prominent landmarks of the city.
+When hopping into a taxi, it’s better not to just give the driver a simple address and leave it at that.
+You might assume that your taxi driver knows every corner of the city, but that’s not true.
+Many taxi drivers are expatriates, and they might not know the city as well as you assume they do, so make sure you give them a thorough address of where you want to go.
+You don’t want to pay a fee and end up somewhere other than where you want to go.
+It’s better to give the driver references to prominent landmarks in the city.

-You might be wondering whether you should tip when you visit a restaurant or receive a service in Dubai.
-The fact is, tipping might not be as common in Dubai as it is in your hometown.
-If you eat at a restaurant, a tip will mostly be added to the bill and you are not expected to tip separately.
-Same applies to the taxi drivers.
-However, tipping is not a rare practice and you can tip anyone whenever you feel like it.
-Bellhops and supermarket baggers are usually given a small tip for their services.
+You might be wondering whether you should tip when visiting a restaurant or receiving a service in Dubai.
+The fact is, tipping might not be as common in Dubai as in your hometown.
+If you eat at a restaurant, a tip will mostly be added to the bill, and you are not expected to tip separately.
+The same applies to taxi drivers.
+However, tipping is not a rare practice, and you can tip anyone whenever you feel like it.
+Bellhops and supermarket baggers usually get a small tip for their services.

 Don’ts of Visiting Dubai

 If you are planning a vacation in Dubai, there are certain things you should be aware of so that you don’t get into trouble.
-The UAE is an Islamic country and a number of the “don’ts” we have listed below involve repeating religious practices.
+The UAE is an Islamic country, and many of the “don’ts” we have listed below involve repeating religious practices.
 This, however, does not mean that Dubai is a conservative Emirate.
-In fact, expatriates constitute most of Dubai’s population and the gorgeous city attracts many tourists each year, so no need to worry since these don’ts will not hinder you at all from having fun.
-Our not-to-do list comprises mostly acts that are usually considered rude internationally, regardless of where you are.
+In fact, expatriates constitute most of Dubai’s population, and the gorgeous city attracts many tourists each year, so there is no need to worry since these don’ts will not hinder you from having fun.
+Our not-to-do list comprises mostly acts considered rude internationally, regardless of where you are.

 Don’t Show Aggressive Behavior When in Dubai

-Make sure you refrain from aggression when spending your vacation in Dubai.
+Make sure you refrain from aggression when visiting Dubai.
 Starting fights, engaging in aggressive arguments, and verbal abuse are punished with heavy fines.
-You could even face jail time or get deported, so it’s best to remain calm and enjoy the fun and the beauty of the city in peace!
+You could even face jail time or get deported, so it’s best to remain calm and enjoy the fun and beauty of the city in peace!